Job Openings

 What You’ll Do

-Hand to Hold® is seeking a person with an empathetic personality combined with a dynamic professional attitude to convey Hand to Hold’s mission and values on behalf of the entire organization.
+Hand to Hold® is seeking a person with a personal, lived NICU experience, combined with an empathetic personality and a dynamic professional attitude to convey Hand to Hold’s mission and values on behalf of the entire organization.
 The Family Support Specialist will help Hand to Hold® fulfill our contractual agreement with local area hospitals to provide peer psycho-social support and education for NICU families, in partnership with hospital staff as appropriate.

 The Family Support Specialist’s primary responsibilities include visiting families at the bedside one-on-one, facilitating weekly support groups, distributing resources, and hosting holiday events.
-There are also essential data entry and reporting requirements to supervisors and hospital staff about the interactions with families.
+There are also essential data entry and reporting requirements for supervisors and hospital staff regarding interactions with families.
+Shifts will alternate between two hospital campuses in Texas Medical Center and Woodlands.

-• Provides bedside support and encouragement to families during their antepartum and/or NICU stay.
-Work shifts include daytime, evening and/or weekend hours.
+• Provides bedside support and encouragement to families during their antepartum and/or baby’s NICU stay.

 • Identifies and provides timely and effective peer psycho-social support and interventions for families either directly or through referrals.